nikomatsakis/babysteps/source/_posts/2016-10-02-observational-equivalence-and-unsafe-code.markdown

 I'll elaborate below). **In contrast, I cannot implement setjmp/longjmp using safe code.**

-**"But wait", you say, "Just what do you mean by "safe code"?** OK, That last paragraph was really sloppy.
+**"But wait", you say, "Just what do you mean by 'safe code'?"** OK, That last paragraph was really sloppy.
 I keep saying things like "you could do this in safe Rust", but of course we've already seen that the very notion of what "safe Rust" can do is something that **unsafe code